First time landlord guide

 Full management

-Want a hand running your rental?
-Or live too far from it to do it yourself?
-Leave it all to us.
-That includes finding your tenants, collecting the rent, arranging contractors – essentially everything necessary to keep things running smoothly.
-You can just sit back and enjoy the perks of owning a buy to let.
+Our most popular service and the best one to keep your investment and income protected.
+This is a ‘hands-off’ service that includes finding your tenants, collecting the rent, arranging contractors, dealing with any little niggle, including those most timely of emergencies! – essentially everything necessary to keep things running smoothly.
+You can just sit back and enjoy the perks of owning a buy to let property.

 Rent collection